renaudMaupoux/NEW-Dolly-citations/Readme.md

 ### Here is the new Hoddy plugin

 * New citations collected on Internet
-* And a new background colour to please your eye
+* And a new background colour to please your eyes